 Keeping your trust details up to date to avoid issues

 Small updates can have big consequences if they are not recorded on the register within 90 days.
-We explain what counts as a reportable change and how to make it in the trust registration service.
+Under UK law, trustees are responsible for keeping TRS accurate, and failing to do so can affect future security checks, tax filings, and even trigger penalties.
+Here is what counts as a reportable change and how to make it.

 What counts as a change